EtienneJanel/scramble-solver/README.md

 ![alt text](https://raw.githubusercontent.com/EtienneJanel/scramble-solver/master/other/puzzle_example.PNG)

-(you can try it out and print the above puzzle! the same nine tiles are used in the main.ipynb to solve it)
+You can try it out and print the above puzzle!
+If somehow you are stuck, don't hesitate to run main.ipynb to see the solution.<br>
+after all there is only **4^9 × 9!** different arrangements

 # Our objective
 Create a simple script that uses recursion - brute force - in order to solve the puzzle.